Current Students

 If you are an incoming student, please visit our overview of Information for Incoming Students to get started!

-• It is not appropriate for professionals to evaluate members of their own families for the purpose of documentation of a disability; however, input from parents is welcome.
+- It is not appropriate for professionals to evaluate members of their own families for the purpose of documentation of a disability.

-• All reports should be typed or legibly written on letterhead.
+- All reports should be typed or legibly written on letterhead.
 They must be dated and signed.
+License number is preferred.

-• The documentation must include the instruments and standards used to evaluate the student, the official diagnosis (with appropriate DSM-IV or DSM-V code), and should describe the manner in which the student is substantially limited in one or more major life activities.
+- The documentation must include the instruments and standards used to evaluate the student, the official diagnosis DSM-V code, and a description of how the student is substantially limited in one or more major life activities.

-• The documentation must be current, within five years for learning disabilities, and within three years for most other disabilities.
+- The documentation should be current and relevant to the condition, preferably within five (5) years for learning disabilities, and within one to three (1-3) years for most other disabilities.
 There is more leniency when it comes to permanent medical conditions or physical disabilities, but you may want to be aware of documentation guidelines for graduate exams and other assessments.

-• The report can list recommended accommodations; however the staff in the ARC determine whether an accommodation is appropriate and reasonable.
+- The report can list recommended accommodations; however, the staff in the ARC/DSS determine whether an accommodation is appropriate and reasonable.

-The following documents list the specific documentation requirements for different disability categories.
+The following documents list the specific documentation recommendations for different disability categories.

 Students requesting new accommodations: Please go to the Initial DSS application.